 This is a guest article by “N. Sandhya Rani”.

-Let’s start with preparing a CV for software testing job profile.
+Let’s start by preparing a CV for the Software Testing job profile.

 How to prepare a good CV?

 Before attending the interview, check the job profile in detail.
-Understand if the requirement is purely in manual testing, Automation testing or on both.
-Check if your job profile experience match with what is expected.
+Understand if the requirement is purely in manual testing, automation testing or on both.
+Check if your job profile experience matches what is expected.

 Over to You: